Administrative Hearings for Wisconsin OWIs: What You Need to Know

 Talk to your drunk driving lawyer and submit the administrative hearing request as soon as possible after your arrest.
 Even if you don’t think you want to have an administrative review, make sure to send in the paperwork before the deadline.
 It’s possible an important issue or detail will appear after the deadline, and you’ll wish you had requested a hearing.
 You can always cancel the hearing later if you and your attorney decide against it after reviewing police reports and other information.

-It is critical to have an experience DUI defense attorney by your side at the administrative hearing.
+It is critical to have an experienced DUI defense attorney by your side at the administrative hearing.
 A lawyer trained in field sobriety test procedure will thoroughly question arresting officers on which tests were administered and how they were performed.

 In an administrative review, examiners only need proof there was “reasonable certainty” you were under the influence, not “beyond a reasonable doubt.”
 Reasonable certainty is a lower burden to prove, and it is crucial to have a DUI lawyer who knows the system inside and out to defend you and your rights.